hull/hull-node/docs/CONTEXT.md

 # Context object
 `HullApp` applies multiple middleware to the request handler.
-The result is `req.hull` object which is the Context Object - a toolkit to work in the context of current organization and connector instance.
+The result is `req.hull` object which is the Context Object - a set of modules to work in the context of current organization and connector instance.

 ```javascript
 {